SS Mount Temple: In the Imperial Government service

-Commercial service for Elder, Dempster & Co
+Elder, Dempster & Co

 After the end of hostilities in South Africa Mount Temple sailed back to England and arrived at South Shields on 6 July 1902.
 She departed for her first commercial trip on 27 August for New Orleans in ballast and reached her destination on 15 September.
 There the vessel took on board a cargo consisting of cotton, wheat and lumber and left New Orleans on 1 October for Liverpool via Havre.
 While leaving the port, the steamer ran aground outside the South Pass, but was successfully refloated next day and continued her journey.
 The steamer conducted one more trip in November–December 1902 to Galveston, Texas, where the steamer loaded the port's third largest cargo of cotton at the time, and brought it back to Liverpool, and another one in January–February 1903 when she transported a large cargo of cotton, wheat and lumber from New Orleans to Havre.

 On 24 February 1903, while Mount Temple was still en route, it was announced that the Canadian Pacific Railway acquired 14 steamers from Elder, Dempster Shipping, serving mostly on Beaver and Elder Lines, for £1,417,500.